SaxionMechatronics/smart_spot_backpack/Documentation/10-development-environment.md

 ## Development Environment

-The development environment section describes the used hardware and software tools to manufatcture and assemble the backpack.
+The development environment section describes the used hardware and software tools to manufacture and assemble the backpack.

 ### Software Tools
+* SOPHIA
 * CURA (5.6.0)
-* Solidworks 2023
+* Solidworks 2023 (Only necessary if you want to (re)design parts)
-* SOPHIA

 ### Hardware Tools
 * 3D printer